msdkhairi/cityscapes-dataset/README.md

 python download_dataset.py --data-dir data/cityscapes --package-ids 1,3,7 --username myusername --password mypassword
 ```

-Use the following mapping for the value of package-ids.
+Use the following mapping for the value of `package-ids`.
+This mapping can also be found on the [Cityscapes website](https://www.cityscapes-dataset.com/downloads/) by hovering over each download link.

 1: gtFine_trainvaltest.zip (241MB) <br />
 2: gtCoarse.zip (1.3GB) <br />